 (1) An authorised person may remove from the aerodrome and may refuse admission to, any person, whether or not a passenger or intending passenger, whom he considers to be under the influence of alcoholic liquor, drugs or other substance so as to make his presence within the aerodrome dangerous to himself or others or offensive to others or otherwise undesirable.

-(2) In subregulation (1) “authorised person” means a ranger or person employed by the Authority to manage or assist in the operation of the aerodrome.
+(2) In subregulation (1) authorised person means a ranger or person employed by the Authority to manage or assist in the operation of the aerodrome.

 Part 7 — Offensive behaviour